CleverProgrammer/cleverprogrammer/_posts/2015-09-27-probability.md

 ---
 layout: post
-title: "Coursera - Principles of Computing Part 1: Lessons To Learn From Probability"
+title: Know Your Probability Basics
 subtitle: "How can we use probability to better understand the world around us?"
 categories: [Coursera]
 tags: [Probability]
 published: True